 Nathaniel GouldDied 1786

 Boswell first met Nathaniel Gould on December 03, 1762.
 During the following months he often dined with the Goulds, and enjoyed their company.
-Boswell especially seems to have taken a liking to the Colonel.
-(In LJ080163 Boswell describes the Colonel's charming indolence)
+Boswell especially seems to have taken a liking to the Colonel, and on January 8, 1763 mentioned the Colonel's charming indolence in his journal.